Hey guys,

 Welcome back to another class with me.

-My name is Gabriela and for today we're gonna do a little bit of breath work.
+My name is Gabriela and for today we're going to do a little bit of breath work.

-So let's just go ahead and take one big cleansing deep breath and let it out.
+Let's just go ahead and take one big cleansing deep breath.

 So I close my right nostril and I breathe in through my left.